bobbydwise1/word-definer-sinatra/README.md

 * Children should be able to add more words to the main list of words, and provide their own definitions.

-* (Optional):  Deploy the web application to the web app hosting site, Heroku.
+* Deploy the web application to the web app hosting site, Heroku.
+The link for this is at:

 ## Specifications